We desperately need more volunteers!!!

 It is our intent to build and strengthen this patriotic organization to train to the highest standard in “Homeland Security” through accomplishing FEMA courses, CERT, Homeland Security Agency training, coordinating with churches, city, county (Sheriff) and state Emergency Management Offices, Red Cross Emergency Disaster Teams, Fire, Sheriff, Police departments, National Guard and participate in INFRAGARD, the FBI’s national anti-terrorist national network.
 In this primary mission, USCDA members will be effective in helping to protect our country as “support” personnel for first respondents, manning chapter churches, command posts, call centers, county, state and multi-county emergency operation centers (EOC) and participate in emergency exercises.

 Our goal is to protect lives and property by effectively preparing for, preventing, mitigating, responding to, and recovering from all threats, crimes, hazards, and emergencies.
 USCDA practices Incident Command System (ICS).
-USCDA is a private organization and not a government entity and it exists to provide humanitarian aid, and disaster response and relief on behalf of members churches, duly elected constitutional county sheriff’s across America and help provide emergency relief where needed in his/her area of jurisdiction and to those citizens in need.
+USCDA is a private organization and not a government entity and it exists to provide humanitarian aid, and disaster response and relief on behalf of member churches, duly elected constitutional county sheriff’s across America and help provide emergency relief where needed in his/her area of jurisdiction and to those citizens in need.

 USCDA can provide search and rescue, public school safety, force multiplier, and improved force protection, and all aspects of disaster relief.
 During man-made or natural disasters and other emergencies.
 USCDA will respond to requests from any Constitutional sheriff, city, county or state government and churches here at home and abroad.